Multiple Sclerosis Centers of Excellence

 By Margaret Kazmierski, MSW, LCSW-C, MSCS and Alicia Sloan, MPH, MSW, LICSW

-Many people diagnosed with MS say that the emotional changes are some of the most challenging symptoms to cope with.
-This can have a profound emotional effect on the Caregiver.
-If you understand how MS affects your loved one emotionally it may help you as you cope with your own feelings and the stress and challenges in your role as a Caregiver. > Read the article
+Many people diagnosed with MS say that the emotional changes are some of the most challenging symptoms to cope with. > Read the article

 Caregiver Wellness by Susan K. Johnson, RN, BSN, Portland, OR > Read the article